HuyaneMatsu/hata/docs/ref/Message.md

 - returns : `int`
 - size : 64 bit

-Returns the message's hash value, which equals to the it's id.
+A message's hash value is equal to it's id.

 ### `__repr__(self)`